DataRefTool for X-Plane

 Font and UI scaling

-Bigger fonts are available in DRT through X-Plane's accessibility settings.
+Bigger fonts are available in DRT through X-Plane's accessibility settings:

-Animated screenshot sequence showing different font sizes in DRT.
+Screenshot of X-Plane accessibility settingsAnimated screenshot sequence showing different font sizes in DRT.

 Performance